 All packing materials and restraints have been removed from each cabinet.
 Each cabinet in the UPS system is placed in its installed location.
 All cabinets (except stand-alone cabinets) are bolted together.
 A ground bond is installed between all cabinets that are bolted together.
-All switchboards, conduits, and cables are properly routed to the UPS and auxiliary cabinets.
-Power cables are terminated on bypass terminals (E6-E8 on 480V systems, E13-E15 on all other systems).
+All switch boards, conduits, and cables are properly routed to the UPS and auxiliary cabinets.
+Power cables are terminated on bypass terminals (E6-E8 on 400V and 480V systems, E20-E22 on 208/208V Dual Feed systems, and E13-E15 on all other systems).
 Power cables are terminated on the CB1 input breaker (E1-E3 on 480V systems, E13-E15 on all other systems).
-A ground conductor is properly installed. ☐If neutral connection is used, no other N-G bonds exist downstream from the UPS.
+A ground conductor is properly installed. ☐ If N is used, no other N-G bonds exist downstream from the UPS.
 Battery cables and harness are terminated on the K2 battery contactor E4 and E5.
-Internal battery cabinet connections have been completed (bus bars, plugs, etc.).
-Air conditioning equipment is installed and operating correctly.
+Internal battery cabinet connections have been completed (bus bars, plugs, etc.) Air conditioning equipment is installed and operating correctly.
 The area around the installed UPS system is clean and dust-free.
 (It is recommended that the UPS be installed on a sealed concrete pad on a sealed concrete floor.)
 Adequate workspace exists around the UPS and other cabinets.
 Adequate lighting is provided around all UPS equipment.
-A 120V service outlet is located within 25 feet of the UPS equipment. ☐ Each Remote Monitor Panel (RMP) is mounted in its installed location.
+A 120V service outlet is located within 25 feet of the UPS equipment.
+Each Remote Monitor Panel (RMP) is mounted in its installed location.
 (OPTIONAL) The control wiring for each RMP is terminated inside the UPS cabinet.
 (OPTIONAL) The Remote Emergency Power Off (EPO) device is mounted in its installed location and its wiring terminated inside the UPS cabinet.
 (OPTIONAL) Summary alarms and/or building alarms are wired appropriately.
 (OPTIONAL) A Relay Interface Module (RIM) is mounted in its installed location and its wiring is terminated inside the UPS cabinet.
-(OPTIONAL) A remote battery disconnect control is mounted in its installed location and its wiring is terminated inside the UPS and battery cabinet.
+(OPTIONAL) A Remote Battery Disconnect control is mounted in its installed location and its wiring is terminated inside the UPS and battery cabinet.
 (OPTIONAL)